HeadEvolver: Text to Head Avatars via Expressive and Attribute-Preserving Mesh Deformation: Experiments

 \section{Experiments}

-In this section, we present experiments to evaluate the efficacy of our method both quantitatively and qualitatively for text-to-avatar creation.
-Then, we demonstrate the results of the ablation study that validate the significance of our key designs for weighted Jacobians and regularization terms that have been discussed in Section~\ref{Ablation}.
-For geometry and texture generation, we render normal and shaded images at a resolution of $512\times 512$ and feed them into the stable diffusion of version 2-1-base.
-Training is performed on a single NVIDIA RTX $4090$ GPU with $4000$ iterations per avatar, which takes around $40$ minutes.
+In this section, we conduct experiments to evaluate the efficacy of our method both quantitatively and qualitatively for text-to-avatar creation.
+We then present two ablation studies that validate the significance of our key designs for vector fields and regularization terms in Section~\ref{Ablation}.